-The choir, under the direction of Richard Hyman, is the nucleus of the music program, but we have instrumentalists and vocalists who perform in small groups or individually, in a variety of musical genres, to enrich the services.
+The choir, under the direction of Jie Yi is the nucleus of the music program, but we have instrumentalists and vocalists who perform in small groups or individually, in a variety of musical genres, to enrich the services.
 Care is taken to choosing music that deepens our understanding, complementing the theme of the service.

 The Fellowship Choir

 The choir sings at several services each month from September through June, and rehearses every Thursday night from 7:30 to 9:30 in the Main Hall.
 They sing a wide range of literature, from the Renaissance to ethnic music, from Mozart to “hot off the press” compositions by director Jie Yi and members of the choir.
 In addition, the Choir presents their annual Music Sunday in the spring, in a service that highlights them with a special theme, such as spirituals, chant, or world music.
 The Choir also participates in community interfaith events such as the annual Interfaith Thanksgiving service and the Martin Luther King Celebration in January.

 Singing in the Fellowship Choir is a most rewarding and enjoyable way to take part in the Fellowship community.
 New members are always welcome – sight-reading expertise, while valuable, is not required.
 Jie is a creative and talented music director, and the rehearsals and services are full of energy, good humor and fun!

 UUFH Choir Mission Statement